Dark Matter annihilation energy output and its effects on the high-z IGM: Global IGM heating, ionization and 21 cm signal due to DM

 It is expected (see for example \cite{CLS}) that the IGM kinetic temperature tracks the CMB temperature at high redshifts, so we used the CMB temperature at redshift $z=1000$ as the boundary condition for the IGM kinetic temperature, and solved the differential equation by the Euler method.
 The interpretation of this cooling equation is straightforward, as the first term on the right hand side corresponds to the adiabatic cooling of the IGM in absence of heat exchange or energy injection, and proceeds as $T \propto (1+z)^{2}$.
 The second term corresponds to the heat exchange between the CMB and the IGM, and the third term allows for the extra heating due to the DM annihilation energy injection.

-We show the obtained IGM kinetic temperature curves in {Figure 9} and in {Figure 10}.
+We show the obtained IGM kinetic temperature curves in Figure 9 and in Figure 10.
 The first figure shows the temperatures obtained for the different DM clustering scenarios and WIMP masses, but considering the clumped DM case, and with an absorption fraction of $f_{abs} = 1$ (more details on the caption of the figure).
-The second figure shows the temperatures, assuming a WIMP mass of 1TeV and substructure and adiabatic compression, but for different values of the absorption fraction ($f_{abs}=0.1$ or $0.01$), or simply not considering DM clustering at all, and using the homogeneous DM energy injection computed previously.
+The second figure shows the temperatures, assuming a WIMP mass of $1TeV$ and substructure and adiabatic contraction, but for different values of the absorption fraction ($f_{abs}=0.1$ or $0.01$), or simply not considering DM clustering at all, and using the homogeneous DM energy injection computed previously.

-In can be seen on {Figure 9} that for all the cases that consider the clumpiness of the DM (assuming $f_{abs}=1$), the cooling is very different from the standard adiabatic scenario.
-Significant re-heating occurs in the case of a $10GeV$ WIMP, where the IGM may be heated even to temperatures of $ \lesssim 1000 K$ by redshift zero (although, remember that this cooling scenario does not account for energy injection due to stellar components { and early black holes,} and so it is reliable only down to redshift $z \sim 20$).
-Also, adiabatic compression is more important for the cooling history than substructure, and the extra heating due to this compression can amount to { almost two} order of magnitude of difference by redshift zero, { but the difference is relevant only for $z \lesssim 10$.}
+In can be seen on Figure 9 that for all the cases that consider the clumpiness of the DM (assuming $f_{abs}=1$), the cooling is very different from the standard adiabatic scenario.
+Significant re-heating occurs in the case of a $10GeV$ WIMP, where the IGM may be heated even to temperatures of $ \lesssim 1000 K$ by redshift zero (although, remember that this cooling scenario does not account for energy injection due to stellar components and early black holes, and so it is reliable only down to redshift $z \sim 10$).
+Also, adiabatic contraction is more important for the cooling history than substructure, and the extra heating due to this compression, { for the case of a $1TeV$ WIMP,} can amount to almost two { orders} of magnitude of difference by redshift zero, but the difference is relevant only for $z \lesssim 10$. { At $z\sim 10$, the IGM may be heated up to temperatures of $10K$ for the case of a $1TeV$ WIMP, corresponding to an increase by a factor of 10 with respect to the adiabatic cooling scenario.
+For a $10GeV$ WIMP, the temperature at $z\sim 10$ can be raised to $200K$.}

-Also, it can be seen on {Figure 10} that the absorption fraction is critical for determining the particular cooling history, and that the low-redshift heating due to DM annihilations can vary enormously with different choices for $f_{abs}$.
-It can be seen that, in general, in the cases considering adiabatic compression, the IGM kinetic temperature reaches a quasi-stationary state, and the final temperature attained is almost proportional to the absorption fraction.
+Also, it can be seen on Figure 10 that the absorption fraction is critical for determining the particular cooling history, and that the low-redshift heating due to DM annihilations can vary enormously with different choices for $f_{abs}$.
+It can be seen that, in general, in the cases considering adiabatic contraction, the IGM kinetic temperature reaches a quasi-stationary state, and the final temperature attained is almost proportional to the absorption fraction.

-We also include the results for the ionization fraction and IGM kinetic temperature obtained by \cite{MFP06}, in order to compare them with our results.